null

 Why are some sleeping bags tog rated and others are not?

 Sleeping bags with polyester or man-made fibre fillings that can consistently perform to a testing standard or set temperature range tend to be tog rated.
 In general sleeping bags made with Merino are not tog rated, as they are a natural fibre which adjusts according to temperature, this is one of the reasons natural fibre Merino sleeping bags are so popular.
 Merino is also amazing at wicking moisture away from the skin.
 Woolbabe bags have the widest temperature range - the 3-seasons bag can be used for rooms 18-28 degrees, and the duvet weight bag can be used at 14 to 22 degrees.
+Tog rated bags have a narrower temperature range for which they are suitable, but are still a good value option for sleep.

 To read more about which Woolbabe to choose for the room temperature and the clothing guide click here.